-The annual frequency of anomalies showed a long-term decrease (Fig. 5c) that is not related to the number of available data (see Fig. A2 for the proportion of anomalies by year).
+The annual frequency of anomalies showed a long-term decrease (Figure 5, c) that is not related to the number of available data (see Figure A2 for the proportion of anomaly by year).
 Thus, it may reflect an overall improvement of the streamflow monitoring techniques or more efficient data post-processing thanks to software improvements.
 Another option is that the data supplier did not have the means to thoroughly verify old data that might be inherited from other services or from old records.
-However, the long-term decrease in anomalies might also be explained by the greater focus of evaluators on streamflow analysis in the beginning of the time series, which is supported by the decreasing number of disagreements after 2000 (Fig. 5c), depicting a behaviour where evaluators only picked the most obvious anomalies.
+However, the long-term decrease in anomalies might also be explained by the greater focus of evaluators on streamflow analysis in the beginning of the time series, which is supported by the decreasing number of disagreements after 2000 (Figure 5, c), depicting a behavior where evaluators only picked the most obvious anomalies.
+The few years showing a higher number of anomalies (1976, 1978, 1985, 1989, and 2003, Figure 5, c) reflect some climatic events in France, such as the heatwaves and droughts in 1976 and 2003, which may have affected the proper functioning of the instruments.
+Indeed, Vidal et al. (2010a) identified all these years as major drought events related to exceptional precipitation or soil moisture deficits.